 - Feeding and swallowing

-- Passing score from the Praxis exam
+- Praxis exam score (sent directly from the ETS)

-You can mail the application and supporting documents to:
+You’ll mail the application to:

 It usually takes about six weeks to hear back from ASHA about your application.
 Once certified, you can move on to the next step.

-Step 4.
+Step 5.
 Apply for Licensing and Begin Practicing as a Speech-Language Pathologist

 You’re eligible to apply for licensing after passing the Praxis exam and receiving your CCC-SLP credential.